Cian911/flink-home/README.md

 The data from this will then be used to automate the fan speed of my home ventilation system once the CO2 levels in a particular room reach a certain pre-defined threshold.
 We will do this using a custom made client - [Bento](https://github.com/Cian911/bento).

+There will be an accompanying blog post for this project added here in the very near future.

 <p align="center">
   <img style="float: right;width:600px;height:600px;" src="./images/flink-homev1.jpg" alt="Flink Home v0.0.1"/>
 </p>